Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 1. Jackery Portable Power Station Explorer 500

-- The station is Jackery’s largest and highest-capacity portable power bank with dimensions of 11.84 x 7.59 x 9.2 inches.
+- This Jackery portable power station explorer is Jackery’s largest and highest-capacity portable power bank with dimensions of 11.84 x 7.59 x 9.2 inches.

-- At 13.32 pounds, this Jackery station is of good middle-weight compared to its competitors.
+- Jackery portable power station explorer weighs 13.32 pounds, this Jackery portable power station is of good middle-weight compared to its competitors.

-- It includes three USB ports, one AC outlet, and one 12V car output.
+- The portable power station includes three USB ports, one AC outlet, and one 12V car output.

-- The unit does not have any USB-C ports, which are smaller connectors than standard USB cords but are reversible and can deliver more power.
+- The portable power station does not have any USB-C ports, which are smaller connectors than standard USB cords but are reversible and can deliver more power.

-Users can charge the station through the AC outlet, the DC carport, or solar panels (to be purchased separately).
+Users can charge the portable power station through the AC outlet, the DC carport, or solar panel (to be purchased separately).

-The Jackery Explorer 500 can charge multiple electronic devices, including smartphones, laptops, cameras, drones, and CPAP machines.
-For example, the station can recharge an iPhone 8 roughly 50 times and a 12-inch MacBook approximately seven times.
+The Jackery Explorer 500 portable power station can charge multiple electronic devices, including smartphones, laptops, cameras, drones, and CPAP machines.
+For example, the portable power station can recharge an iPhone 8 roughly 50 times and a 12-inch MacBook approximately seven times.

-Additionally, though the product is advertised for outdoor use, the station’s manual instructs users to keep the unit out of heavy sunlight, extreme outdoor temperatures, and rain and moisture.
+Additionally, though the product is advertised for outdoor use, the portable power station manual instructs users to keep the unit out of heavy sunlight, extreme outdoor temperatures, and rain and moisture.

 2. Rockpals RP300W Lithium Portable Power Station

-- 280Wh of battery capacity as well as 300W of continuous power and a 600W surge maximum.
+- 280Wh of lithium battery power as well as 300W of continuous power and a 600W surge maximum.

-- It can be charged by its AC and DC ports, as well as by Rockpals 50W and 100W solar panels (purchased separately).
+- This lithium portable power station can be charged by its AC outlet and DC ports, as well as by Rockpals 50W and 100W solar panel (purchased separately).

 - At 7.3 pounds and 7.48 x 5.9 x 5.5 inches, the station is smaller and weighs lighter than some competitors, making it optimal for storage in vehicles or backpacks.

-The station has ten separate ports: one AC port, four USB ports (including two Quick Charge 3.0 ports), four DC 12V ports, and one DC 24V port, but no USB-C ports.
+The portable power station has ten separate ports: one AC outlet, four USB ports (including two Quick Charge 3.0 ports), four 12V DC ports, and one DC 24V port, but no USB-C ports.

-Though boasting more ports, the station requires the user to manually switch off the DC, USB, and AC ports, and all must be turned off for the entire unit to switch off.
+Though boasting more ports, the station requires the user to manually switch off the DC, USB, and AC outlet, and all must be turned off for the entire unit to switch off.